-Use your wall calendar to get ready for back to school by adding important school events to your calendar (back-to-school night, etc.).
+Use your wall calendar to get ready for back-to-school by adding important school events to your calendar (back-to-school night, etc.).
 It might be important to include which days your child has special activities (like gym class so they remember to wear sneakers).

 Encourage your children to check the calendar every morning and evening.
 We keep our calendar by the garage door so we can glance at it for any last-minute reminders before we head out.
 You wouldn’t believe how many times we’ve forgotten about activities (field trips, etc) and noticed it on the calendar as we were heading out!

 Our son likes to use the kitchen table.
-Both are acceptable for us since I created these Portable Homework Stations that they can use anywhere in our home.
+Both are acceptable for us since I created some Portable Homework Stations (see them below) that they can use anywhere in our home.
 That being said, you may not want them doing their homework in certain areas of the home.